 Tips and Information for Visiting Stonehenge

-If you want to visit Stonehenge and see it in person, like we did, here are a few tips and notes we gathered from our visit.
+If you want to visit Stonehenge, here are a few tips and notes we gathered from our visit.

 - The center contains exhibits, a gallery, a gift shop and cafe.
 It is located about a mile from the actual monument, so you need to catch a shuttle that will take you there.
 Shuttles depart the visitor center every 5 minutes.
 You also must reserve a time for your visit.
 This helps cut down on overcrowding and ensures a better viewing experience.
 If you book in advance on the website, you’ll get a discount on your tickets and have peace of mind that you won’t be turned away if there are no remaining slots for the day.

-- The current cost of a ticket is £14.50 for adults and £8.70 for children.
+- The current cost of Stonehenge tickets is £14.50 for adults and £8.70 for children.
 There are family discounts available too.

 - There is an audio guide you can download one you’ve reached the Visitor Center.
 They offer free Wi-Fi you can easily download it.
 However, you’ll need your own smartphone and headphones to take advantage of this.

-- The best times to go are early and late in the day.
+- The best times to tour Stonehenge are early and late in the day.
 If you don’t want to wait in long queues and have to vie for the best views, don’t go during peak operating periods (in summer or on weekends).

 As always, all thoughts and opinions expressed in this post are my own honest reflection on our travel experiences.